 Mum doted on me.
 I was her first born child.
-I am sure I got a lot of attention during the first years of my life, and not just from Mum, but also from her sister who had no children of her own.
+I am sure I got a lot of attention during the first years of my life, and not just from Mum, but also from her sister Ilse, who had no children of her own.
 Later on I realised that my mother would very much have loved to have a daughter in her image.
 What a disappointment it must have been for her that I was in a lot of ways the exact opposite of her!
-I did not like to be a girl.
-Oh, I wished so much to have been a boy.
+Maybe I did not like to be a girl.
+I think I wished very much to have been a boy.
 Girlish things just did not interest me one bit!

 On the ninth of June 1938, when I was not quite four yet, I was very excited about the arrival of a baby brother.
-Just two months after the birth of the baby Mum left us children in the care of our live-in home-help.
+In August 1939 Mum left us children in the care of our live-in home-help.
 Why did Mum leave?
 I remember a call from Mum’s sister who was holidaying in Westerland on the Island of Sylt.
 I imagine Aunty would have said something like this:

 ‘Please join me, I am so lonely on that island here, I don’t like to have to spend all the time with that pretentious mother-in-law.
 She watches me like a hawk!
 Please, please, come, spend some time with me.
 It would be so good to have you around here!
 We can have such a lovely time together.
 And listen, I’m going to pay for your airfare.
 You can stay in my room with me.
 Mother-in-law is in the connecting room.’